ritterim/rimdev-blog/README.md

 ## Tests

 Tests are ran with `npm test`.
-Currently, this is a spelling check of posts.
-This can done interactively as well with `npm run check`.
+This runs [markdown-proofing](https://www.npmjs.com/package/markdown-proofing) on all posts.
+See the `scripts` in `package.json` for more runnable commands.

 ## New in this release